aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

 >1.
 Terraform could be used in China region too.
 >2.
 If you have existing terraform scripts that apply to other global AWS regions, you need to revise the scripts to make it work.
 >3.
 The differences that need to revise mainly includes ARN, [service endpoint](https://docs.amazonaws.cn/en_us/aws/latest/userguide/endpoints-arns.html) and region codes etc.
+>4.
+For detailed service feature difference,  please refer to [this doc](https://docs.amazonaws.cn/en_us/aws/latest/userguide/services.html)
+>5.
+For S3 static web hosting, please make sure you contact your local team about ICP recordal first.
+As this architecture can't help you to obtain ICP recordal.
+If you need to pass ICP, you will need to deploy on EC2(optiona2) or EKS/ECS(option 3)

 ## Pre-requisite
 * Install and configure [AWS CLI](https://aws.amazon.com/cn/cli/)
 * Have a domain whose first domain has completed the ICP recordal process, as required by local regulation.
 * Have an AWS China account (if you would like to apply one, please refer to [this page](https://docs.amazonaws.cn/en_us/aws/latest/userguide/accounts-and-credentials.html#signup) for guidance, China legal entity's business license will be needed)
-* the AWS China account has opened the 80、8080、443 ports (blocked by default, use ICP recordal to apply for the unblock)
+* the AWS China account has opened the 80、8080、443 ports (blocked by default, use ICP recordal to apply for unblock)
 * Apply for SSL certificates in advanced，as Cloudfront in China region doesn't allow default domain and certificate for visiting, for regulation reasons.
 * Upload this certificates to IAM，for CloudFront to use (China region doesn't support ACM integration yet -202206 )
 * We will not cover more China region introduction in this repo, please check [this doc](https://docs.amazonaws.cn/en_us/aws/latest/userguide/what-is-aws.html) for more information if you are interested to learn more.